nyeholt/silverstripe-solr/README.md

 * Solr 4.0 installed and running (a test instance is included, but for production use, please install and configure)
+* The extensible search module.

+# Extensible Search Upgrade Notes

+If you have recently been using the solr search module prior to the extensible search upgrade, the following steps will need to be taken.

+* Replace most YML and code **SolrSearchPage** references with **ExtensibleSearchPage**, unless you have something which still directly depends on the new **SolrSearch** extension.
+* `/dev/tasks/SolrSearchPageMigrationTask` to update all search page references.

 # Quick Usage Overview